Curriculum Links to Sustainability Education and Action

 - Climate change

-- Municipal environmental and climate action plans and strategies
+- Municipal environmental and climate action plans and strategies (general framework coming soon)

 As teachers, educators, and parents, we have a responsibility to equip students to help build a brighter, more sustainable future.
 The Alberta Teachers Association agrees.
 In August 2020 the ATA adopted two important resolutions: